-Total locked volume represents the aggregate dollar value of the potential loans for which we have agreed to extend credit to consumers at specified rates for a specified period of time, subject to certain contingencies that are described in the IRLCs between us and each of those consumers.
+(5) Total locked volume represents the aggregate dollar value of the potential loans for which we have agreed to extend credit to consumers at specified rates for a specified period of time, subject to certain contingencies that are described in the IRLCs between us and each of those consumers.
 The total locked volume for a given period is representative of the IRLCs that we have initially entered into during that period.

-Pull-through adjusted locked volume is equal to total locked volume multiplied by pull-through rates of 86.5% and 93.4% for the years ended December 31, 2023 and December 31, 2022, respectively.
+(6) Pull-through adjusted locked volume for a given below is keep issentiative of the integration of the verse and the integration of the verse and the pull-through rates of 86.5% and 93.4% for the verse and de December 31, 2023 and December 31, 2022, respectively.
 We estimate the pull-through rate based on changes in pricing and actual borrower behavior using a historical analysis of loan closing data and "fallout" data with respect to the number of commitments that have historically remained unexercised.

-Represents loan origination fees and gain on sales of loans, net divided by pull-through adjusted locked volume.
+(7) Represents loan origination fees and gain on sales of loans, net divided by pull-through adjusted locked volume.

 The decrease in gain on sale of loans for the year ended December 31, 2023 compared to the year ended December 31, 2022 was driven by a decrease in loan sales of \$5.6 billion, or 27.3%.
 Increased mortgage interest rates throughout 2022 that remained elevated through December 31, 2023, along with high home prices and a sizable shortage of housing inventory, have caused affordability issues amongst borrowers.
 These affordability issues have led to a decrease in demand for mortgage loans and a decline in the refinance market.
 Guild's purchase volume increased from 81.2% of total originations for the year ended December 31, 2022 to 93.4% for the year ended December 31, 2023.
 The decline in industry origination volume has created increased competition amongst mortgage loan originators.
 This competition has also put pressure on gain on sale margins as mortgage originators have lowered their margins to try to attract borrowers.
-This is reflected in our gain on sale decreasing from 368 basis points during the year ended December 31, 2022 to 340 basis points during the year ended December 31, 2023.
+This is reflected in our gain on sale decreasing from 368 basis points during the year ended December 31, 2022.